jxxcarlson/blockParser/README.md

 ```

 The first discovers the block structure of the language,
-while the second handles inline elments such as
+while the second handles inline elements such as
 bold, italic, inline math (`$ ... $`) etc.  Thus
 a complete parser is given by the composition